K S Lane debated at a high-school level for four years and enjoys following debates online.

 - Drug addicts should be helped rather than punished.

-- Drug use should be treated as a mental health issue rather than a criminal offense.
+- Drug use should be treated as a mental health issue rather than a criminal offence.

 - Euthanasia should be legal.